Cowboy Chicken

 -Becky

-For more easy chicken dinners, be sure to try this one skillet Chicken Marsala Recipe, or this easy Slow Cooker Chicken Cacciatore.
+For more easy chicken dinners, be sure to try this one skillet Chicken Marsala Recipe, Smoked Mac and Cheese, or this easy Slow Cooker Chicken Cacciatore.
 Don’t forget to add a refreshing drink like the Mojito or a Peach Mimosa for an easy beverage option.

 Ingredients You Will Need